 MHCLG may introduce further reforms to exit pay when the exit cap is re-introduced.

-We do not know when these changes will take effect.
 We will share any information about timescales with you as soon as we receive it.
 In the meantime, administering authorities should continue to provide strain cost estimates for future redundancies or business efficiency exits to employers.
 We recommend that you include warnings about possible future reforms to exit payments when you provide these estimates.

 Disclaimer